-- 1 he tool holder table New line Add a new line to the end of the table Editing Open the selected tool holder for editing Сору Copy the currently selected tool holder to a new text line.
-This creates a new tool holder Save Save the new or edited tool holder Cancel Discard the current changes Delete Delete the selected tool holder after a confir mation prompt If you logged in with login code 123, the Delete All soft key is available.
+Soft keys in the tool holder table New line Add a new line to the end of the table Editing Open the selected tool holder for editing Сору Copy the currently selected tool holder to a new text line.
+This creates a new tool holder Save Save the new or edited tool holder Cancel Discard the current changes DELETE Delete the selected tool holder after a confirmation prompt If you logged in with login code 123, the Delete All soft key is available.
 It deletes the entire tool holder table after you confirmed a corresponding prompt and writes this event to the log file.
-Back Close the Table of the tool holder .
+Back Close the Table of the tool holder